![]() ![]() ![]() |

 will result in the same encrypted value as is stored in the Unix password

 file.
-See ENCRYPT()
+See ENCRYPT().

 ENCRYPT(str[,salt])

-using the Unix crypt()
+str using the Unix crypt() system call.
+The

-argument should be a string with two characters.
+salt argument should be a string with two characters.

-may be longer than two characters.)
+(As of MySQL 3.22.16, salt may be longer than two characters.)

-is not available on your system, ENCRYPT()
+If crypt() is not available on your system, ENCRYPT() always

-returns NULL
+returns NULL.

 least on some systems.
 This will be determined by the behavior of the

-underlying crypt()
+underlying crypt() system call.

 ENCODE(str,pass_str)

-as the password.
+str using pass_str as the password.

-To decrypt the result, use DECODE()
+To decrypt the result, use DECODE().

 The results is a binary string.
 If you want to save it in a column,

-use a BLOB
+use a BLOB column type.

 DECODE(crypt_str,pass_str)

-using pass_str
+crypt_str using pass_str as the

-should be a string returned from
+password. crypt_str should be a string returned from

 MD5(string)